Fadreus/PEEK/README.md

 For extract packets:

-1. run peek.exe.
+1. Run peek.exe.

-2. press browse button and select client what you want.
+2. Press browse button and select client what you want.

-3. press extract length button.
+3. Press extract length button.

-4. close peek.exe
+4. Close peek.exe

-5. now in output directory you have packets.
+5. Now in output directory you have packets.

 # Difference between this fork and original PEEK project